Sneakers (song): Synopsis and reception

 The music video is produced by SL8 Visual Lab and it was directed by 725.
 The music video opens with Yeji wearing an extravagant gown walking in a hallway with framed pictures of purple sneakers.
 The next scene shows the quintet decked out in jewels, dancing and singing in a luxurious palace with a grand surrounding of thrones, statues, chandeliers and most notably a structure of a sneaker made using marble.
 The scene shifts to a military control center where they are assuming command.
-Later in the clip, the girl group showcase their fierce choreography on an outer space sneaker store.
-And in signature Itzy fashion, the music video ends with the group strutting their iconic 'crown' pose.
-Writer Gladys Yeo from NME reviewed the music video as playful.
+Later in the clip, the girl group showcase their choreography in an outer space sneaker store.
+The music video ends with the group striking their signature "crown" pose.
+Writer Gladys Yeo from NME described the music video as "playful".